Who's your audience?

 People generally need to hear a message three times before they act, so a plan that covers a variety of channels will have the most success.

 The following lists include various media channels you can use to promote your event and suggestions on how to use these channels.
-You can also see where Council can provide support.
+You can also see how we can provide support.

 The following are media channels you can choose from to develop your event promotion plan.
 Choose the right channels for your audience: